riastrad/cyberbspace/posts/2024/the-contingency-of-perception.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

 Every morning that I wake up in India, Mumbai becomes a little bit more familiar and it becomes a little bit harder to remember what initially felt strange.
 This is a normal part of the process for adjusting to any new environment.
 But in a place that felt so distinct when I first arrived, I think it's important to keep track of the things that I have felt most distinctly in theses first few months.
-So here is an non-comprehensive list.
+So here is a non-comprehensive list.
 Presented in no particular order.

 ## Car horns are conversational, not (typically) confrontational